mahtabkarimipour/BellyButton/README.md

 # BellyButton API Project
-Based On Flask and deployed to heroku.
+Based On Flask API and deployed to heroku.